 \subsection{Review of simplicial techniques}

-Recall that the data of a semisimplicial set is the same as the data of a simplicial set without degeneracy maps.
-See for example Randal-Williams--Wahl \cite[Section 2]{RWW} for a precise definition of semisimplicial objects.
+Recall that the data of a semisimplicial set is the same as the data of a simplicial set without degeneracy maps; see Weibel \cite[Definition 8.1.9]{Weibel}.
 We will also consider simplicial complexes in this paper.
-Simplicial complexes differ from semisimpsimplicial sets in several ways.
+Simplicial complexes differ from semisimplicial sets in several ways.
 For example, each simplex of a semisimplicial set comes equipped with an order on its set of faces, while the faces of a simplicial complex are not ordered.
 Further, a collection of vertices can be the set of vertices of at most one simplex of a simplicial complex, but there are no such restrictions for semisimplicial sets.
 See Randal-Williams--Wahl \cite[Section 2.1]{RWW} for a discussion of the differences between semisimplicial sets and simplicial complexes.